 Ice out wax and gum.

-Dried candle wax, crayon marks, and chewing gum on floors with surface or penetrating finishes readily come away with ice.
-Fill a freezer bag with a few ice cubes, then place the chilled bag over the offending buildup until it becomes brittle, then scrape it off with the edge of a plastic spatula.
+Dried candle wax, crayon marks, and chewing gum on floors with surface or penetrating finishes can easily be removed with ice.
+Fill a Ziploc freezer bag with a few ice cubes, place the chilled bag over the buildup until it becomes brittle, then scrape it off with the edge of a plastic spatula.

 Scrub water, ink, and pet stains well.